 Editorial Board Member, Implicit Religion, January 2016–Present

-- Cotter, Christopher R. (under contract).
+- Cotter, Christopher R. (Submitted July 2019).
 The Critical Study of Non-Religion: Discourse, Identification, Locality.
 London: Bloomsbury.

 - Cotter, Christopher R., Philip Quadrio, and Jonathan Tuckett, eds.
 2017.
 New Atheism: Critical Perspectives and Contemporary Debates.
 Dordrecht: Springer.